What is Sleep Apnea? – Fort Worth, TX

 This is a medical test where a patient sleeps in a lab while wearing numerous monitoring devices that observe their blood/oxygen saturation, brain waves, breathing pattern, and so on.
 It creates a readout that a sleep doctor can use to determine whether or not a patient has sleep apnea.

-For a patient who believes that they might have sleep apnea, Dr. Conditt can perform an initial exam at a FREE consultation, and if he believes it’s necessary, he will refer a patient to one of his partner sleep labs.
+For a patient who believes that they might have sleep apnea, Dr. Conditt can perform an initial exam at an appointment, and if he believes it’s necessary, he will refer a patient to one of his partner sleep labs.

 How Can Sleep Apnea Be Treated?